pabaq/CarND-Traffic-Sign-Classifier/README.md

   investigation of several network architectures and parameter variations more comfortable.
 - [``layers.py``][layers]: the layer defintions of the investigated networks.

-It is also possible to walk through the project using the [Traffic_Sign_Classifier jupyter notebook][notebook] in this repository.
+It is also possible to walk through the project using the [Traffic Sign Classifier jupyter notebook][notebook] in this repository.

 The project consists of the following steps:

 1. Exploration of the available data set.
-2. Initial investigation with the basic ``LeNet-5`` network.
+2. Initial investigation of the basic ``LeNet-5`` network.
-3. Investigation of the influence of several parameter variations and architectures on the network's performance.
+3. Investigation of the influence of several model (hyper) parameters and model architectures
 4. Training and testing of the final network.
-5. Predictions on new traffic sign images collected from the internet.
+5. Predictions on unknown traffic sign images collected from the internet.

-## 1. Exploration of the available data set
+## Data exploration
-The distributions of the [German Traffic Sign's][Dataset] training, validation and test data are comparable, however, they are far from being uniform.
+The distributions of the training, validation and test data sets of the [German Traffic Sign Dataset][Dataset] are comparable, however, they are far from being uniform.
 Some classes are present much more frequent then others.

 ![][histogram]

-Let's have a look on the traffic sign classes.
+Let's have a look on the traffic sign images and classes.
+The images are of shape 32x32 and in the RGB color space.
+They were taken under varying light conditions.
+Some can easily be recognized, others are even hard to notice.
+We will preprocess these images in one of the subsequent investigations pipelines.

 ![][samples]